 Financial analysis is the main responsibility of banking business analysts, who then present reports based on the information gathered to guarantee that everything is running well at their bank.
 Numerous of their reports deal with urgent issues including loans, credit lines, and account setup.

 The majority of their work is gathering data.
-They analyse all kinds of transactions and use the data to enhance bank operations or build prognostic financial models.
+They analyze all kinds of transactions and use the data to enhance bank operations or build prognostic financial models.
 They lead or provide advice on financial projects in addition to performing financial analyses.
 As it is their duty to evaluate the risk to the bank, they are essential in establishing the creditworthiness of those seeking loans or lines of credit.

 Banking Business Analyst Skills Requirements

 What are the basic skills required to become a banking business analyst?
 Techcanvass has formulated a CRAFT framework to show the requisite skills for an entry-level business analyst.
-Here are some skills of a banking business analyst.
+Here are some skills of a banking business analyst:

 Communication Skills: A banking business analyst must have strong communication skills.
-Both written and oral communication skills are important as a BA needs to interact with the customers, clients, or other banking professionals.
+Both written and oral communication skills are important as a BA needs to interact with customers, clients, or other banking professionals.

-Decision-making abilities: Banking business analysts frequently work with little supervision and must make quick, autonomous decisions regarding approving loans and credit applications.
+Decision-making Abilities: Banking business analysts frequently work with little supervision and must make quick, autonomous decisions regarding approving loans and credit applications.

 Functional/Domain Skills: Understanding the business domain is a definite advantage for every business analyst.
 Banking and financial services are one of the domains (Referred to as BFSI) and are the leading sector outsourcing IT projects.
 So if you are strong in that domain, your movement to a BA role is easier.
 As you have a retail baking background, you have a definite advantage.

-Financial management expertise: Banking business analysts need to be familiar with a variety of financial and accounting concepts and principles, from creating financial statements to completing tax return reviews.
+Financial Management Expertise: Banking business analysts need to be familiar with a variety of financial and accounting concepts and principles, from creating financial statements to completing tax return reviews.

-Computer proficiency: It is crucial for banking business analysts to be knowledgeable about particular accounting and other financial applications as well as Microsoft Office programmes.
+Computer Proficiency: It is crucial for banking business analysts to be knowledgeable about particular accounting and other financial applications as well as Microsoft Office programmes.

-Problem-solving abilities: Banking business analysts must come up with innovative answers for customers who have money problems that are affecting their ability to get loans or credit.
+Problem-solving Abilities: Banking business analysts must come up with innovative answers for customers who have money problems that are affecting their ability to get loans or credit.

 Business Analyst Certification